Wen-Xi-Goh/bloxd-minecraft-texture-pack/README.md

 This repository will be updated regularly when bloxd publishes new updates that affect textures.

+# Submitting Pull Requests
+Please fork this repository and submit a pull request once you are done editing your copy.
+I will review the changes and if they are acceptable, I will merge it with the main repository.

 ## Tools to help make Texture Packs
 - https://www.piskelapp.com/
 - https://nimadez.github.io/voxel-builder/